hstreamdb/docs/docs/en/guides/write.md

 ::::

-## Write Records Using Buffered Producer
+## Write Records Using a Buffered Producer

 In almost all scenarios, we would recommend using `BufferedProducer` whenever possible because it offers higher throughput and provides a very flexible